Belgium, a country in Western Europe known for medieval towns, Renaissance architecture and as headquarters of the European Union and NATO.

 Once a Friar Minor Church that dates back to the 1200s is now an amazing four- star boutique hotel.This unique building which is situated in the centre of the city has to be seen to be believed.

 The high arched ceilings, imposing pillars and beautiful stained – glass windows, many with religious detail.
-The rooms are beautifully furnished with big comfy beds, wi-fi, and fluffy robes.

 If you want luxury, combined with charm and uniqueness then Martin’s Patershof has all of that.